top of page

 Creating a Safer Canine Community

-So, the next time you're at the park or attending a doggy playdate, take a moment to observe the non-verbal "conversations" happening.
-Not just from your own adorable companion but from all those fabulous canines at play!
+So, the next time you're at the park or attending a doggy playdate, take a moment to observe the non-verbal "conversations" happening around you.
+Not only from your own adorable companion but from all those fabulous canines at play!

 Laura